|

 The Lore of the Wise Woman

-later in our history at every birth and death, and was the one who other
+in our history at every birth and death, and was the one who other women

-with both plants and animals, and her home, which was often on the edge
+both plants and animals, and her home, which was often on the edge of

-of the village or settlement was full of herbs and plants and simples
+the village or settlement was full of herbs and plants and simples that

-often had ‘a way’ with animals both wild and domesticated, So in
+The Wise woman often had ‘a way’ with animals both wild and

 In fact this simple but infinitely knowledgeable